Tendai: Development after Saichō

-Development of Tendai practice and esotericism
+Development of Tendai practice traditions

 Philosophically, the Tendai school did not deviate substantially from the beliefs that had been created by the Tiantai school in China.
 However, Saichō had also transmitted numerous teachings from China was not exclusively Tiantai, but also included Zen (禪), Pure Land, the esoteric Mikkyō (密教), and Vinaya School (戒律) elements.
-The tendency to include a range of teachings became more marked in the doctrines of Saichō's successors, such as Ennin, Enchin and Annen 安然 (841–?).
+The tendency to include a range of teachings became more marked in the doctrines of Saichō's successors, such as Ennin, Enchin and Annen (安然, 841–?).

 After Saichō, the Tendai order underwent efforts to deepen its understanding of teachings collected by the founder, particularly esoteric Buddhism.
 Saichō had only received initiation in the Diamond Realm Mandala, and since the rival Shingon school under Kūkai had received deeper training, early Tendai monks felt it necessary to return to China for further initiation and instruction.
 Saichō's disciple Ennin went to China in 838 and returned ten years later with a more thorough understanding of esoteric, Pure Land, and Tiantai teachings.
 Ennin brought important esoteric texts and initiation lineages, such as the Susiddhikāra-sūtra, the Mahāvairocana-sūtra and Vajraśekhara-sūtra.

 However, in later years, this range of teachings began to form sub-schools within Tendai Buddhism.
 By the time of Ryōgen, there were two distinct groups on Mt.
 Hiei, the Jimon and Sanmon: the Sammon-ha "Mountain Group" (山門派) followed Ennin and the Jimon-ha "Temple Group" (寺門派) followed Enchin.

-Sōō 建立大師相應 (831-918), a student of Ennin, is another influential Tendai figure.
+Konryū Daishi Sōō (831–918), a student of Ennin, is another influential Tendai figure.
 He is known for developing the ascetic practice circumambulating Mt.
 Hiei, living and practicing in the remote wilderness.
 This practice, which became associated with Fudō Myōō (Acala) and Sōō's hermitage at Mudō- ji, became quite influential in Tendai.
 A more elaborate and systematized practice based on Sōō's simple mountain asceticism developed over time, and came to be called kaihōgyō (回峰行).
 This remains an important part of Tendai Buddhism today.

-Akaku Daishi Annen 阿覺大師安然 (841-902?) is one of the most important post-Saichō Tendai thinkers.
+Akaku Daishi Annen (841–902?) is one of the most important post-Saichō Tendai thinkers.
 He wrote around a hundred works on Tendai doctrine and practice.
-According to Annen's theory of the “four ones” (shiichi kyōhan 四一教判), all Buddhas are ultimately a single Buddha, all temporal moments are one moment, all Pure Lands are also just one Pure Land, and all teachings are interfused into one teaching.
+According to Annen's theory of the "four ones" (shiichi kyōhan 四一教判), all Buddhas are ultimately a single Buddha, all temporal moments are one moment, all Pure Lands are also just one Pure Land, and all teachings are interfused into one teaching.